bitcoin/bitcoin/doc/build-unix.md

 Otherwise, you can build Dash Core from self-compiled [depends](/depends/README.md).

-**Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](#disable-wallet-mode)).
+**Note**: You only need Berkeley DB if the legacy wallet is enabled (see [*Disable-wallet mode*](#disable-wallet-mode)).

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Dash Core may be compiled in disable-wallet mode with:
+When the intention is to only run a P2P node, without a wallet, Dash Core can be compiled in disable-wallet mode with:

     ./configure --disable-wallet

-In this case there is no dependency on Berkeley DB 4.8 and SQLite.
+In this case there is no dependency on SQLite or Berkeley DB.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.